solo-io/gitops-library/istio/README.md

 Output should look similar to below:
 ```
 $ ../tools/wait-for-rollout.sh deployment istio-operator istio-operator 10
-No context specified.
-Using default context of cluster1
 Waiting 10 seconds for deployment istio-operator to come up.
 Error from server (NotFound): namespaces "istio-operator" not found
 Waiting 20 seconds for deployment istio-operator to come up.